uark-photon-team-01/photon/README.md

 In Terminal B, type the following code:

-- PGPASSWORD=student psql -h localhost -U student -d photon -c "SELECT id, codename FROM players WHERE id IN (9901,9902) ORDER BY id;"
+- psql -d photon -c "SELECT id, codename FROM players WHERE id IN (9901,9902) ORDER BY id;"

 You should see: